 All other food is “low acid.”
 Meats, veggies other than tomatoes (technically a fruit), broths, and foods not declared high acid must be canned in a pressure canner.
 This is a special pot.
 It’s not a pressure cooker.
 You can cook in a pressure canner but you cannot do the opposite.
 You will die.

 Water Bath Canning

-“I will pay attention to the rules of canning and follow the directions exactly.
+I will pay attention to the rules of canning and follow the directions exactly.

 I will follow the rules of kitchen safety, equipment safety, and sterilization at all times.

-I will not experiment or gift unsafe food to my friends or enemies, and I will never EVER use an heirloom family recipe for canning without checking with a master canner or food scientist, even if my grandmother ‘Did it safely for decades.’
+I will never use heirloom family recipes for canning unless they are tested by a master canner or USDA-approved organization.
+Even if my grandmother ‘Did it safely for decades.’